Debate fact check: Claims from President Trump, Joe Biden's final debate

 WASHINGTON -- President Donald Trump and Joe Biden met in person in Nashville for the final debate of the 2020 election.

-NBC's Kristen Welker is moderator for the 90-minute event and plans to focus on six main topics.
+NBC's Kristen Welker was moderator for the 90-minute event and planned to focus on six main topics.
 On the first announced topic, fighting Covid-19, Trump has consistently misled the American public, including as recently as his "60 Minutes" interview.
 During an excerpt which the President released ahead of the episode's airing this weekend, Trump falsely claimed the US has turned the corner on the pandemic.

-Among the other topics that Trump and Biden will be asked to address tonight are race in America, climate change, national security, American families and leadership.

 COVID-19